python-cffi/cffi/doc/source/using.rst

    function with a ``char *`` argument to which you pass a Python string will not actually modify the array of characters passed in, and so passes directly a pointer inside the Python string object.
+   (PyPy might in the future do the same, but it is harder because a string object can move in memory when the GC runs.)

 `(**)` C function calls are done with the GIL released.